-The National Institute of Technology campus on the north side of Houston, TX began classes on January 31, 2000.
+The National Institute of Technology campus on the north side of Houston, TX began classes on January 31, 2000 as a branch campus of NIT in San Antonio, Texas.
 It occupies approximately 18,500 square feet comprised of classrooms, laboratories and administrative offices.
 This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+This campus is a branch of National Institute of Technology, 3622 Fredericksburg Road, San Antonio, Texas 78201.